Principle 2 of Family Systems: Homeostasis (Balance)

 Your glorying is not good.
 Do you not know that a little leaven leavens the whole lump?
 (1 Corinthians 5:1, 2, 6, NKJV).

-Often in talking with people in groups (families, churches, businesses, or softball teams) an individual will describe and deplore the “identified patient,” the person “causing the problem.”
-I ask, “Why do you like it that way?”.
+Often, when talking with people in groups (families, churches, businesses, or softball teams), an individual will describe and deplore the “identified patient,” the person “causing the problem.”
+I ask, “Why do you like it that way?”
 If a condition is chronic, the group likes it the way it is more than what it would take to change it.

 Jerry,